alexqfredrickson/notes/aws/aws.md

 Cross-region replication requires that you enable versioning on the bucket.
 It also requires an IAM policy to allow S3 to replicate objects on your behalf.

+#### Server Access Logging

+You can enable logging to derive the following bucket specific information: the bucket owner, the bucket, the action time, the IP address (or requester and request ID), the type of operation, the S3 bucket key, HTTP response status, etc.

 ### ELB

 [Elastic Load Balancers](https://aws.amazon.com/elasticloadbalancing/) distribute network traffic across targets/applications in one or more AZs.